jfritts-afk/wishlist/Wishlists/server_wishlist.md

     - Same as the one above these are very similarly spec'd.
 It also has a 10G network card, future proofing it for a higher speed network.
 6. [The Sixth Option](https://www.ebay.com/itm/266520761741?hash=item3e0de0158d%3Ag%3A9YMAAOSwZBxlW247&amdata=enc%3AAQAIAAAA4L8vEiw3aWoL52soGoCNTFPBP%2B6bXRXnNUhbTqqMqoAYURlmjF4ygbD6On6vXbcxBf9TEsI9M%2BWVe8Gbn%2B6660fyrj0DU9S199KLV0TGzG1TWo8%2FQmnVtzk8mPzADPo4XRlSPXIZKBKGmOc%2F1g5yIWbObC7ibSO1zbccWcvdI%2Br6qxedl72GpOvgguanrLOFLjxmmLvMRUDIH7NqEd7mcuXcN%2Ff%2FXc3vTq6zQHKhGh0xe0LqcmQUF6fnyVLCDcGlBeI4uwXRIXqIP8zRFzABIg4G6mj2c%2F9M5i7tuFZq1MA%2F%7Ctkp%3ABFBMlMuvhYNj&LH_ItemCondition=3000)
 - Reasons this one sticks out
-    -It has a slightly lower total core count: at 20, but it has double the installed ram as the two above.
+    - It has a slightly lower total core count: at 20, but it has double the installed ram as the two above.